The Psychology Minor

 You are here

 Admission to the minor is the same as to the major: good standing in the college, and passing three or more psychology courses with grades of C+ or better.
 Again, provisional admission requires two such courses.
-To apply to the minor and receive an advisor, a minor application form may be obtained from the department office (211 Uris Hall) and should be completed and taken to Lisa Proper, 211D Uris Hall.
+To apply to the minor and receive an advisor, a minor application form may be obtained from the department office (211 Uris Hall) or download the minor form here.
+Forms should be completed and taken to Lisa Proper, 211D Uris Hall.

 A total of 18 credits in psychology (including prerequisites), from which students minoring in psychology are expected to choose, in consultation with their advisors, a range of courses that covers the basic processes in psychology.
 First-year seminars or AP courses cannot be counted towards the credit requirements.
 Students are also encouraged to take independent study or fieldwork (PSYCH 4700 and PSYCH 4710; research conducted under the supervision of a professor).
 Up to 6 of these credits may be counted towards the minor.
 No course other than PSYCH 4700 and PSYCH 4710 may be taken S/U.

 It is strongly recommended that students take at least one course from each of the following three areas of psychology: